 South Yorkshire Mayoral Combined Authority Brownfield Housing Fund: is being used to ‘unlock’ housing development on brownfield sites by investing in a range of measures such as on and off-site infrastructure, Neighbourhood infrastructure such as public realm and place-making interventions, Site Remediation and demolition and site acquisition and land assembly

 The Sheffield City Region Mayoral Combined Authority is a formal membership of councils.
 The constituent members of the Combined Authority are Sheffield, Rotherham, Barnsley and Doncaster councils.
 The councils of Bassetlaw, Chesterfield, Northeast Derbyshire, Derbyshire Dales and Bolsover are ‘non-constituent’ members (see Map 1 in Part 1 of the Sheffield Plan).
 The Combined Authority shapes policy and leads on decision-making.
 The Combined Authority Board members are also members of the LEP Board.
 Sheffield City Region Integrated Infrastructure Fund – is used to fund infrastructure projects identified in the SCR Integrated Infrastructure Plan.
-The City Region receives funding from the Government’s Local Growth Fund as part of the Devolution Deal for the South Yorkshire Mayoral Combined Authority.
+The City Region receives funding as part of the Devolution Deal for the South Yorkshire Mayoral Combined Authority.

 The Local Enterprise Partnership Board (LEP) provides the strategic direction for South Yorkshire.
 As the custodian of the Strategic Economic Plan, the LEP sets out the economic blueprint for how South Yorkshire will grow its economy.
 The LEP supports the public sector decision-making process and the LEP Board Chair is a member of the Combined Authority Board.

 The University of Sheffield and Sheffield Hallam University have been working in partnership with the City Council to enhance the universities’ campuses and help attract students and research investment to the city.
 This includes significant improvements to the public realm in the City Centre.
-The University of Sheffield has also led the creation of the Advanced Manufacturing Research Centre (AMRC) in the Advanced Manufacturing Innovation District.
-Sheffield Hallam University is a key partner in the development of the Olympic Legacy Park (OLP) with the establishment of the Advanced Wellbeing Research Centre.The duty to cooperate with neighbouring authorities and other statutory bodies (see Part 1 of the Plan) will be on-going and will feed into future reviews of the Sheffield Plan.
+The University of Sheffield has also led the creation of the Advanced Manufacturing Research Centre (AMRC) in the Innovation District.
+Sheffield Hallam University is a key partner in the development of the Olympic Legacy Park (OLP) with the establishment of the Advanced Wellbeing Research Centre.

+Network Rail own and manage our railway infrastructure.
+They are responsible for planning the future development of the network, including working in partnership with the Combined Authority and Local Authorities to deliver long-term plans to improve connectivity at national, regional and local level.

+The duty to cooperate with neighbouring authorities and other statutory bodies (see Part 1 of the Plan) will be on-going and will feed into future reviews of the Sheffield Plan.

 Inward investment

 Alongside securing funding for infrastructure, the ability to attract private sector investment will be central to the overall success of the Sheffield Plan.
 The City Council will continue to take a proactive and constructive approach to potential local, national and international investors.
-The City Council will continue to work actively in promoting Sheffield and the opportunities on offer (for example, as part of the Advanced Manufacturing Innovation District (AMID)).
+The City Council will continue to work actively in promoting Sheffield and the opportunities on offer (for example, as part of the Innovation District).

 Compulsory Purchase Orders